 Your created block is not a reusable element by default.
 This means that if you make changes – such as adding or removing individual social icons – you would have to do this again if you later integrate “Social Icon” in another block or post.
 The solution: You convert your result into a reusable block and then only use this block.

-Tip: Many users are not yet familiar with the "reusable blocks" function.
-It is extremely practical: when Google+ disappeared, for example, you only had to adjust the change in the reusable element.
-This is then done automatically in the corresponding blocks of the individual posts.
+Tip: Many users are not yet familiar with the “reusable blocks” function.
+It is extremely practical: When Google+ disappeared, for example, you only had to adjust the change in the reusable element.
+This is then done automatically in the associated blocks of the individual posts.

 Gutenberg Block Buttons

-- Different styles (completely filled with color or only with contour)
+- Various styles (completely filled with colour or with outline only)

-- Background and text color freely selectable, also with individual colors (via hexadecimal color values)
+- Background and text colour freely selectable, also with individual colours (via hexadecimal colour values)

-- Background in a single color or with a gradient (a nod to the wild days of web design)
+- Background in a single colour or with a gradient (a nod to the wild days of web design)

 - Edge settings (corner radius)